shaopengw/Awesome-Music-Generation/README.md

 # Awesome-Music-Generation

+Welcome to MMGen!

-This repository contains the implementation of the music generation model **MMGen**.
+This repository contains the implementation of the music generation model **MMGen**, the first novel approach using melody to guide the music generation that, despite a pretty simple method and extremely limited resources, achieves excellent performance.

+Anyone can use this model to generate personalized background music for their short videos on platforms like TikTok, YouTube Shorts, and Meta Reels.
+Additionally, it is very cost-effective to fine-tune the model with your own private music dataset.

 ## Demo
 Check out our live demo at [https://awesome-mmgen.github.io/](https://awesome-mmgen.github.io/).